 Because hardwood floors are hygroscopic, they perform better in some environments than others.
 They perform optimally in an environment with temperatures of between 60 to 80 degrees Fahrenheit.
 Wood floors do well in the humidity range of between 35% to 50%.

 In this regard, the hardwood floor acclimation process gives the materials time to reach an equilibrium moisture content (EMC).
 There is a moisture content balance between the hardwood and sub-floor.
 Acclimation considers mainly two factors; first, the climatic conditions of where the wood came from.
 Secondly, the climate conditions of where you are installing the hardwood floor.
 Hardwood floor conditioning prevents structural damage, excessive shrinkage, expansion, or dimensional distortion.

 A moisture meter is a tool for comparing the subsoil or sub-floor of the job site with the moisture content in the hardwood.
 There are wood moisture meters and concrete moisture meters.
 The moisture content between the sub-floor and the hardwood should only differ by 2% to 4%, depending on the size of the hardwood materials you are installing.
 Thin hardwood planks below 76mm should not have more than a 4% difference in moisture content with their environment.
 On the other hand, wider planks above 76mm should only have a difference of 2% with its environment.

 It is advisable to follow the manufacturer’s instructions on hardwood acclimation.
 But if there are no conditioning and acclimatization instructions, here is what you can do.

-There are two main steps of hardwood acclimatization process.
-First you should prepare the environment at the job site.
-Secondly, prepare the hardwood materials.
-Because both the job site and the wood have to be ready for installations.
+There are two main steps of hardwood acclimatization.
+First, you should prepare the environment at the job site.
+Secondly, prepare the hardwood materials because the job site and the wood have to be ready for installation.